yumitogo/yumi-coding-test/README.md

 9.Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 10.Lorem Ipsum is simply dummy text of the printing and typesetting industry.

+11.Lorem Ipsum is simply dummy text of the printing and typesetting industry.